Tiger Woods drove 40 mph over the speed limit before crash, sheriff says

-LOS ANGELES (NewsNation Now) — The cause of Tiger Woods’ crash in February was speed, according to Los Angeles County Sheriff Alex Villanueva.
-The athlete was seriously injured in the February wreck.
+LOS ANGELES (NewsNation Now) — The cause of Tiger Woods’ February car crash was speed, according to Los Angeles County Sheriff Alex Villanueva.
+The athlete was seriously injured in the wreck.

 The golfer was driving between 84-87 mph as he rounded a corner on Hawthorne Blvd., the sheriff said.
 He added Woods’ car hit a tree at 75 mph.
 The speed limit posted is 45 mph.
 They examined the car’s data recorder, which showed Woods never hit the brake.